bitsoflove/Site/README.md

 Site management for AsgardCMS

-This will add multi tenancy to the forked asgardCMS modules
+This will add multi tenancy to the forked asgardCMS modules.